Targeted Pain Relief - No Pills, No GI Side Effects

 Topical = Oral for TMJ Pain

-A controlled study found topical NSAIDs achieved equal efficacy to oral NSAIDs for TMJ pain — with zero systemic side effects.
+A controlled study found topical NSAIDs achieved equal efficacy to oral NSAIDs for TMJ pain - with minimal systemic absorption.
 The superficial location of the masseter muscle allows topical delivery to reach therapeutic concentrations directly at the joint.

 Topical Ketorolac - Prescription-Strength Topical NSAID

-Ketorolac is one of the most potent NSAIDs available.
-As a topical formulation, it delivers anti-inflammatory medication directly to the application site with significantly lower systemic absorption than oral dosing — reducing GI and cardiovascular risks associated with oral NSAID use.
+Ketorolac is one of the most potent NSAIDs available, traditionally reserved for hospital and emergency department use.
+Topical delivery of diclofenac shows 5-17x lower systemic absorption than oral dosing (Kienzler 2010), reducing GI and cardiovascular risks associated with oral NSAID use, with topical ketorolac designed on the same pharmacological principle.

 GI Safety - Topical NSAID Toxicity Equivalent to Placebo